Henry Maier: Political career

 A member of the Democratic Party, Maier was elected to the Wisconsin State Senate in 1950.
 In 1960 he was elected Milwaukee's mayor, succeeding Frank Zeidler, the last of Milwaukee's Socialist mayors.
 Maier's term included the 1967 Milwaukee riot, a response by the African-American community to a host of issues including housing discrimination and police brutality.
-(Maier's opposition to the Civil Rights Movement caused constant friction with his administration and Milwaukee's non-white residents).
+Maier's opposition to the Civil Rights Movement caused constant friction with his administration and Milwaukee's non-white residents.
 Maier remained in office for 28 years, succeeded by John Norquist in 1988.
 He was the longest-serving mayor in Milwaukee history.

 In 1971 and 1972, he served as president of the United States Conference of Mayors.
 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Maier as the fourteenth-best American big-city mayor to have served between the years 1820 and 1993.

 Later life, death, and legacy

 In 1993, Maier wrote a political memoir: The Mayor Who Made Milwaukee Famous.
 He died of pneumonia at age 76 at his home in Delafield, Wisconsin.
-The Henry Maier Festival Park, where Summerfest is held, was named in his honor.
+Henry Maier Festival Park, where Summerfest is held, was named in his honor.